-Other Revenue includes funding of projects that Ganaraska Conservation partners on with other conservation authorities, municipalities and counties that are outside of the GRCA jurisdiction.
+Other revenue includes funding of projects that Ganaraska Conservation partners on with other conservation authorities, municipalities and counties that are outside of the GRCA jurisdiction as well as deferred funding.

-Administration fees, which are fees charged for payroll costs and overhead against a program or project, are also reported.
+Administration fees which are fees charged for payroll costs and overhead against a program or project, are also reported.

-2024 BUDGET SUMMARY
+2025 FINANCIAL BUDGET SUMMARY